Thursday, January 24, 2013

 The Stepfather (1987)

-TV series' Lost's Terry O'Quinn stars as the titular serial killer who systematically murders every family he becomes a part with every time he deems them to be unfit to be his perfect American family.
+TV series' Lost's Terry O'Quinn stars as this film's titular serial killer who systematically murders every household he becomes a part of whenever he deems them unfit for his perfect vision of an American family.

-Early on the movie, where we catch a glimpse of a fresh massacre as our psycho dad grooms himself, leaving to start anew his life with another potential family.
-A year alter, our killer took in the name Jerry Blake, and married a former widow, though his relationship with her daughter, Stephanie, is somewhat bitter, despite both straining to get along, much to Stephanie's uneasiness.
-In fact, with Blake's strict sense of White Fence idealism, Stephanie's restricted from doing anything he sees disappointing, such as dating boys.
+Early in the movie, we catch a glimpse of a fresh massacre as our psycho dad grooms himself, leaving to start anew his life with another potential family.
+A year later, our killer named himself Jerry Blake and married a former widow, though his relationship with her daughter, Stephanie, is somewhat bitter despite his strains to get along with her, a suspicious desperation fueling Stephanie's uneasiness with him.
+In fact, with Blake's strict sense of White Fence idealism, Stephanie's more or less restricted from doing anything he sees disappointing such as dating boys.

-What worked well in The Stepfather is the realism of the situation; technically, any guy out there can just pretend to be the man of every woman's dream, before backlashing his true self at the family he's supposed to be a part of.
-The uncertainty and dread of this possibilities is well played here, giving a potentially terrifying villain all possible depth and intrigue for his character.
-I guess that's what you get for basing the movie's plot on the notorious serial killer John List, who was reported to had committed the same bizarre crime and covered his tracks by changing his identity, the same manner as the killer in the movie did.
+What worked well in The Stepfather is the realism of the situation; technically, any guy out there can just pretend to be the man of every woman's dream before backlashing his true self at them.
+The uncertainty and dread of this possibility is well played here, giving a potentially terrifying villain all the depth and intrigue needed to be a true monster.
+I guess that's what you get when you base the movie's plot on the crimes committed by notorious the serial killer John List, who murdered families and covered his tracks by changing his identity, the same manner as our movie killer's own modus.

-That being said, The Stepfather is a unique kind of slasher film, wherein the build-up focuses more on the killer's attempt to live in a normal life, while still exhibiting hack-and-slash movie antics more around the last half our of the movie. (and the final chase scene.)
-Bodycount in this one is surprisingly low in terms of onscreen murder, but so long as the killer's ploy is thrilling and engaging enough to keep me watching, and too Jill Schoelen, who's one of my fave Scream Queens, is around, I'm okay with it.
+That being said, The Stepfather is a unique kind of a slasher film, wherein the build-up focuses more on the killer's attempt to live in a normal life while still exhibiting hack-and-slash movie antics around the last half our of the movie.
+The bodycount is surprisingly low in terms of onscreen murders, but so long as the killer's ploy is thrilling and engaging enough to keep me watching, and too it is graced with the presence of Jill Schoelen, one of my fave Scream Queens around, I'm okay with it.

-Soap Opera-tendencies mixed with slasher film build, The Stepfather is a worthy cult classic that deserves it's following.
-While not the best slasher I'd seen, it is good enough for recognition.
+Soap Opera-tendencies mixed with slasher film build, The Stepfather is a worthy cult classic that deserves its following.
+While not the best slasher I've seen, it is good enough for recognition.

 Bodycount:

-2 females and 1 male seen slaughtered with knife
+1 females and 1 girl seen slaughtered with knife

 1 male bludgeoned to death with wooden board